paritytech/stateless-blockchain/README.md

 ##  Miscellaneous

 The primary computational bottleneck occurs when a UTXO is hashed to a prime representation.
-Although this implementation uses a deterministic variant of the Miller-Rabin primality test that is "efficient" since we have used a small lambda value for testing, it can still be a limiting factor.
+Although this implementation uses a deterministic variant of the Miller-Rabin primality test that is "efficient", since we have used a small lambda value for testing, it can still be a limiting factor.
 Page 24 of https://eprint.iacr.org/2018/1188.pdf presents a modification to the inclusion proofs such that the verifier only needs to perform one round of primality checking instead of rederiving the hash representation(which involves about log(lambda) rounds).
 If transactions are taking too